hadley/helpr/ideas.md

 * DONE - Button to show all packages
   * DONE - needs to 'talk' with old packages button
 * DONE - Rewrite alternative to installed.packages() that is much faster
 * DONE - Top ten functions and most recently used 10 functions
 * DONE - add links to the manuals
   * DONE - Had coded: should be memoised or hard coded?

 ## Package

-* link to CRAN page
+* DONE - link to CRAN page
 * PARTIAL - links to news & changelogs
   * needs to have a render brew template
-* demos
+* DONE - Link to demos
+* DONE - vignettes
+* NEEDS VALIDATION - separate data and functions
+  * improved
+  * VALIDATION - needs to be able to find functions that are in a namespace, such as the package tools
+* DONE - show internal functions separately
+* WAIT - integrate with crantastics
+  * DONE - ratings
+  * reviews
+* DONE - show package dependencies
+* DONE - show package suggests
+* DONE - show package imports
+* DONE - show package extends
+* DONE - reverse dependencies

+* see CRAN page for more ideas

+## Demo

 * BUSY - Send to a new page
 * See Code Execution
 * Have interaction with demo things
 * Have output done within the example
 * Use parser to count all the functions used by the demo.
 For functions that are called most offline, add cross-links to the demo from their topic page
-* DONE - vignettes
-  * change URL
-* NEEDS VALIDATION - separate data and functions
-  * improved
-  * needs to be able to find functions that are in a namespace, such as the package tools
-* NEEDS VALIDATION - show internal functions separately
-  * improved
-* integrate with crantastics
-  * DONE - ratings
-  * reviews
-* show package dependencies
-* reverse dependencies
-  * dependsOnPkgs("lattice")
-  * see "tools"

-* see CRAN page for more ideas

 ## Topic